 - This is not a democracy.
 You don’t get a vote unless I give you one (which I often do in polls.)
 Don’t come whining to me when I don’t publish a comment of yours or something “isn’t fair”.
 Because I’ll get all Carlos Mencia on you and kick you to the back of the line.
 (50 points for those who get this one.) :-)

 - Freedom of speech is what I allow you to say.
-Meet the little dictator in me!
 Freedom of speech is dear to my heart but I’ve seen it raped and abused too often on the Internet.
-You can say whatever you want, but I have the overruling power to refuse to publish your comment.
-If I don’t like it, I most certainly will.
-So think twice before you submit your comment…
+You can say whatever you want, but I have the overruling power to refuse to publish your comment: freedom of speech does not mean freedom to use my platform any way you like as I have no obligation to provide you my platform.
+You are more than free to publish it elsewhere.

 - Show some goddamn respect.
 I hate bullies, loudmouths, arrogant pricks, trolls and their ilk.
 If you act like one, I’ll drive you from my lands shouting “You.
 Shallnot.
 PASS!!!” all the way.
 This is my land, my house.
 You’re a guest and I’ll be as good a host as I can.
 But you’ll have to behave and show some respect to me and more importantly, all the other guests.